gitbls/RPiVNCHowTo/README.md

 xdm is a lightweight Display Manager with less capabilities than lightdm.
 That said, I've found it to consume less system resources than lightdm, and meets my needs when coupled with choosewm (see Appendix below).

-* sudo Edit `/etc/X11/xdm/xdm-config` and comment out the line *DisplayManager.requestPort* with a "!"
+* sudo Edit `/etc/X11/xdm/xdm-config` and comment out the line *DisplayManager.requestPort* by adding a "!" at the start of the line.`
-* sudo Edit `/etc/X11/xdm/Xaccess` and uncomment the line that has *#any host can get a login window*
+* sudo Edit `/etc/X11/xdm/Xaccess` and uncomment the line that has *#any host can get a login window* by removing the '#' at the start of the line.
-* If you don't want a graphical login on the Raspberry Pi HDMI port sudo Edit `/etc/X11/xdm/Xservers` and comment out the line `:0 local /usr/bin/X :0 vt7 -nolisten tcp`.
+* If you don't want a graphical login on the Raspberry Pi HDMI port sudo Edit `/etc/X11/xdm/Xservers` and comment out the line `:0 local /usr/bin/X :0 vt7 -nolisten tcp` by adding a '#' at the start of the line.
 * `sudo systemctl restart xdm.service` to restart the service with the new settings

 The edit-xdm-config script (on this github) can be used to make the above modifications.

-**Note**: If your system has lightdm installed and you want to switch to xdm (or vice versa), the package installer will ask you which one you want to use.
+**Note**: If your system has both lightdm and xdm installed and you want to switch to xdm (or vice versa), the package installer will ask you which one you want to use.
 After completing the installation, reboot the system for the change to take effect.
-To switch between the two display managers once they are both installed, use `dpkg-reconfigure lightdm`.
+To switch between the two display managers if they are both installed, use `dpkg-reconfigure lightdm`.

 ### VNC Service configuration

+**NOTE** If you aren't comfortable editing system configuration files, I strongly encourage you to use the make-systemd-xvnc script on this github.
+The following explanation provides background on how to edit the configuration files, but these are not exhaustive and step-by-step.

 * A systemd socket/service config file pair is required for each VNC port, and each port will implement a single screen resolution.
 You can easily create the socket/service pair files with the make-systemd-xvnc script on this github or you can create your own in /etc/systemd/system (but make-systemd-xvnc is MUCH easier).
     * Edit the VNC configuration files as needed.
 If you used make-systemd-xvnc you should not need to modify them unless you run into a problem.